garc9394/SentimentAnalysis/README.md

-# Assignment 7: Sentiment Analysis - News Mood
+# Sentiment Analysis - News Mood

 1. The scatter plot of the Vader Sentiments for each of the news organziations seem to be random.